Virtual Linearity for KPP Reaction-Diffusion Equations: Introduction and Main Results

-6. One obviously cannot hope for this result to extend to general non-KPP reactions.
-This is the case even if we let $f':=f$, when $\sup_{n\in\bbZ^d} u_n' \le u$ is obvious but the second inequality in \eqref{2.11} need not hold (see Remark 1 after Theorem \ref{T.1.2} below).
+6. One cannot hope for this result to extend to general non-KPP reactions.
+This is the case even if we let $f':=f$; in this case $\sup_{n\in\bbZ^d} u_n' \le u$ is obvious but the second inequality in \eqref{2.11} need not hold even with $t^\delta$ replaced by $\delta t$ (see the remark after \cite[Theorem 1.4]{ZlaKPPhomog}).

 The bound on $\|b\|_{L^\infty}$ in Theorem \ref{T.1.1} is sharp.
 Indeed, consider $u_t=u_{xx}+\bar bu_x+g(u)$ with $\bar b>0$ a constant and $u(0,\cdot):=\chi_{(0,1)}$, in which case $2\sqrt{f_0'(0)\lambda}=2$ (taking $f_0:= g$).
 It is well known (see, e.g., \cite{Lau}) that if $w$ solves this Cauchy problem without the first-order term, there is a strictly decreasing continuous function $q:(0,1)\to\bbR$ such that if we denote by $x_\theta(t)>0$ the unique point with $w(t, x_\theta(t))=\theta=w(t, 1-x_\theta(t))$, then for each $\theta_0\in(0,1)$ we have